 Check out The Judy Room’s DVD/Blu-ray pages for details on this and other DVD/Blu-ray releases.

-October 16, 2015: WaterTower Music re-released the vinyl version of The Wizard of Oz soundtrack that they had originally released on April 19, 2014, featuring a special green colored vinyl.
-This 2015 rerelease was almost identical although it was on regular black vinyl and not the green.
+October 16, 2015: WaterTower Music re-released the vinyl version of The Wizard of Oz soundtrack that they had originally released on April 19, 2014.
+That previous edition featured a special green colored vinyl.
+This 2015 rerelease was almost identical although it was on regular black vinyl and not green.

 The big selling point for this release (and the producer’s lame attempt to get people to purchase the record), was their promotion of a “newly discovered” audio track of “If I Only Had A Brain” recorded by Ray Bolger and Judy Garland in on October 6, 1938.
 This recording was NOT “newly discovered” but had been available since the fall of 2009.